Seattle might be America’s Smartest City, but when it comes to transportation, we’ve always been appallingly inept.

 CARHT was not the only group to oppose new freeway construction projects in Seattle at the time.
 In 1968, Citizens Against Freeways (CAF) organized to oppose the construction of State Route 522.
 The plan for SR 522 was to connect the Eastside with I-5 by linking Interstate 405 with I-5 by looping around the north end of Lake Washington, “deep ditching” through Lake City, and connecting with I-5 near Green Lake.
 The effort against SR 522 failed, but CAF would later aid CARHT in opposing the Thomson Expressway and Bay Freeway projects.

-Aside from the Arboretum march in May 1969, the anti-freeway movement in Seattle at its peak was largely conducted in city hall and in the King County Courthouse, rather than through dramatic acts of public protest.
+Aside from the Arboretum march in May 1969, the anti-freeway movement in Seattle at its peak was largely conducted in Seattle City Hall and in the King County Courthouse, rather than through dramatic acts of public protest.
 (Indeed, in contrast with the antiwar and civil rights movements of the time, the anti-freeway movement was largely led by people well over 30 years of age.)
 CARHT and CAF both filed suits against the city in 1970, charging that both the Thomson and Bay freeway projects had changed dramatically from what Seattle voters had originally approved in 1960.

-Seattle Mayor Wes Uhlman and the Seattle City Council effectively abandoned the R. H. Thomson Expressway in June 1970 and submitted the project to a referendum.
+Seattle Mayor Wes Uhlman and the Seattle City Council effectively abandoned the R. H. Thomson Expressway in June 1970 and submitted the project’s final fate to a referendum.
 That referendum was finally presented to Seattle voters in a special election on February 8, 1972.
 It passed overwhelmingly by a two-to-one margin, thus revoking authorization for $11.1 million in bonds for the project.
 That same day, Seattle voters also chose to cancel the proposed Bay Freeway, thus saving Seattle from the fate of the “one-mile grid” that Maynard Arsove had earlier envisioned.

-One of the most poignant historical artifacts of the campaign to stop the R. H. Thomson Expressway can be found in Roger Sale’s 1976 book Seattle, Past to Present, today still considered among the most authoritative introductions to Seattle’s civic and social history.
+One of the most poignant historical artifacts of the campaign to stop the R. H. Thomson Expressway can be found in Roger Sale’s 1976 book Seattle: Past to Present, today still considered among the most authoritative introductions to Seattle’s civic and social history.
 There, one can find a photograph dating from the summer of 1975, taken in the Arboretum, of a group of Seattle-area children and teenagers gleefully leaping from the safely automobile-free remnants of the Thomson Expressway into the water below.
 For many native and/or longtime Seattleites, diving from the ramps to nowhere into the water below was once a legendary local summertime rite of passage ever since the Thomson project’s cancellation.
 Like the ramps, that ritual is now merely history.
 Such is progress: bittersweet, indeed.

 And then there’s Bertha.

-The infamous tunnel-boring machine that was absurdly named after Seattle’s only woman mayor, Bertha Knight Landes (1868-1943), now stands as the ultimate ironic monument to Seattle’s collective transportation ineptitude.
+The infamous tunnel-boring machine that was absurdly named after Seattle’s first woman mayor, Bertha Knight Landes (1868-1943), now stands as the ultimate ironic monument to Seattle’s collective transportation ineptitude.
 When Seattle held its second world’s fair in 1962, it named that fair the Century 21 Exposition and filled the fairgrounds with spectacular monuments to an imaginary progressive future.
 How ironic, then, that our civic solution to a drastic transportation dilemma birthed at the beginning of the actual twenty-first century would be regressively based within the rampant car culture that preceded the 1962 fair.

 In the Nisqually earthquake’s aftermath, Seattle faced an urgent question: What to do about the viaduct?
 There were three basic options: replace it with a new, seismically sturdier elevated highway; replace it — at least the part that went through downtown — with an underground tunnel, thereby allowing downtown to connect with the waterfront once again; replace it with a modest four-lane surface street and a walkable waterfront, along with transit upgrades and street improvements in the surrounding area to accommodate traffic overflow.